Extremal length boundary of Teichm\"uller space contains non-Busemann points: Proof of Theorem

 \subsubsection{Ties $\{B^j_s\}_s$}

+In accordance with the idea explained above, we shall construct appropriate ties in pairs of pants $N_t^j$.

-Since $G$ is maximal, any component $N^j_t$ ($j=1,\cdots, 2g-2+n$) of $N_t$ is one of the three types: a pair of pants, an annulus with one distinguished point (a singularity of angle $\pi$ or a flat point), or a half-pillow with two cone singularities of angle $\pi$ (cf. Figure \ref{fig:pants}).
-In the the case when $N^j_t$ is either an annulus or a half-pillow, we can deal with the same manner, and hence we now assume that $N^j_t$ is a pair of pants.
+Since $G$ is maximal, any component $N^j_t$ ($j=1,\cdots, 2g-2+m$) of $N_t$ is one of the three types: a pair of pants, an annulus with one distinguished point (a singularity of angle $\pi$ or a flat point), or a half-pillow with two cone singularities of angle $\pi$ (cf. Figure \ref{fig:pants}).
+We now assume that $N^j_t$ is a pair of pants because the case where $N^j_t$ is an annulus or a half-pillow can be dealt with in the same manner.